codingMustache/codingMustache/README.md

 ## Joke of the Day

-Why did the man put his money in the freezer?
-He wanted cold hard cash!
+Why are giraffes so slow to apologize?
+Because it takes them a long time to swallow their pride.

 ## Daily Trivia

-How many cores does the Intel i7-6950X have?
+What does AD stand for in relation to Windows Operating Systems?
- 1. 8
+ 1. Alternative Drive
- 2. 12
+ 2. Active Department
- 3. 10
+ 3. Active Directory
- 4. 4
+ 4. Automated Database

 <details>
   <summary>Answer</summary>
-  10
+  Active Directory
 </details>